Websoft9Archive/ansible-ghost/docs/solution-more.md

 Ghost official offers many configurations.
 Please refer to [Tutorials](https://ghost.org/tutorials/) and [FAQ](https://ghost.org/faq/).

-## Domain Binding
+## Binding Domain

 When there is only one website on the server, you can visit the website without binding domain.
-While considering the server security and subsequent maintenance, it would better to do the **Domain Binding**.
+While considering the server security and subsequent maintenance, it would better to **Bind Domain**.

-Taking one website as an example, steps for domain binding are as follows:
+Taking one website as an example, steps for binding domain are as follows:

 1. Ensure that domain name resolution has taken effect.
 2. Use SFTP to connect your Cloud server, modify the domain name into yours in the [Nginx vhost configuration file](/stack-components.md#nginx).
 (This is the necessary step for using domain.)